Josef Mengele Biopic Explores Soul of Fascism | LatestLY

 While Nazi architects of the Holocaust like Adolf Eichmann ultimately faced justice — and execution — thousands of others escaped to South America with the support of collaborators, German immigrant sympathizers — and in the case of Argentina, the help of president Juan Peron, an ally of European fascism.

-Starring August Diehl ("Inglourious Basterds") in the title role, the film shows how money, connections, and a chameleon-like talent for disguise, help one of the world's most wanted men evade international justice for decades.
-Mengele ultimately drowned to death at a Brazilian beach in 1979 due to a stroke.
+Starring August Diehl ("Inglourious Basterds") in the title role, the film shows how money, connections and a chameleon-like talent for disguise helped one of the world's most wanted men evade international justice for decades.
+Mengele ultimately drowned at a Brazilian beach in 1979 due to a stroke.

 The movie also reveals how the man who performed brutal eugenic experiments in Auschwitz can never escape his past.
-Aged, lonely, sick, and living under a false identity in Sao Paulo, Mengele's son Rolf tracks him down and asks what happened in the death camps.
+Aged, lonely, sick, and living under a false identity in Sao Paulo, Mengele's son Rolf tracks him down and wants to know what really happened at the camp.
 As a new generation demands the truth, Mengele can only spout the fascist lies used to justify his crimes.

 'Path from ordinary person to criminal and sadist'

 "What happens to war criminals when the war is over?
 Is there such a thing as divine justice?
 Will these people eventually be caught up by their deeds?"
-These are the questions that inspired Kirill Serebrennikov to adapt Olivier Guez's non-fiction novel exploring the nature of evil.
+These are the questions that inspired Serebrennikov to adapt Olivier Guez's non-fiction novel, which explored the nature of evil.
 "The question of karma, punishment, justice — all of that has always interested me," he added, during an interview conducted by the film's distributor.

 "The point is to ask the viewer to put on Mengele's mask in order to understand that the path from ordinary person to criminal and sadist can be frighteningly short," he added.
 "In his mind, he doesn't see himself as the embodiment of absolute evil at all.
 There were many other doctors in Auschwitz – why should he be the one to be blamed?"